Daoenti/Gatewalkers/Story/17 - Leaving Las Thin Lands.md

 # Lost in the Woods
 [[Talon]] had a dream and awoke with an awakened power. [[Maialen]] can feel something and we may have a direction to travel.
 She senses a thread.

+# Through the Gateway
+We step through the gateway and are in a verdant jungle, we can once again detect which way is north.
+We have ended up in the [[Mwangi Expanse]].